strohs/java-design-patterns/src/patterns/structural/bridge.md

 ## Design Considerations
 * Bridge provides great extensibility by allowing us to change abstraction and implementor independently.
     * you can build and package them separately to modularize the overall system (eg. in separate jar files)
-* By using Abstract Factory pattern ro create abstraction objects with correct implementation you can de-couple concrete implementors from abstraction
+* By using Abstract Factory pattern to create abstraction objects with correct implementation you can de-couple concrete implementors from abstraction

 ## Examples of Bridge Pattern